longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^

 The :guilabel:`Cities View` is a separate page in a table format.
-When you click the button for it as shown in :numref:`Cities View Button`, the client will switch to a listing of your cities.
+When you click the button for it as shown in :numref:`Cities view button`, the client will switch to a listing of your cities.

-.. _Cities View Button:
+.. _Cities view button:
 .. figure:: ../../_static/images/gui-elements/top-bar-cities.png
   :align: center
   :alt: Freeciv21 Cities
   :figclass: align-center

-  Cities View Button
+  Cities view button

 :numref:`Cities` gives an example of the :guilabel:`Cities View` in the client with the default columns